alhajee/ckan/doc/contributing/test.rst

     |activate|

-Install pytest and other test-specific CKAN dependencies into your virtual
+Install pytest and other test-specific FMLD dependencies into your virtual
 environment:

 .. parsed-literal::